dl-2026/dl-2026.github.io/_pages/submissions.md

 <b>Worshop Proceedings</b>

-The accepted papers will be made available electronically in the <a href="http://ceur-ws.org/" target="_blank">CEUR Workshop Proceedings series</a> as informal proceedings.
+Accepted papers will be published as informal proceedings.
+The proceedings shall be submitted to the <a href="http://ceur-ws.org/" target="_blank">CEUR Workshop Proceedings series</a> for online publication.
 The copyright of papers remain with the authors.
 Full papers will be indexed by <a href="dblp.org" taget="_blank">DBLP</a>; but extended abstracts published on CEUR proceedings will not.